Hello 👋 I’m Craig Constantine,

 Movers Mindset’s Pause publication

-Pause is a weekly reflection for movement professionals.
+Pause is a weekly reflection for movement professionals and people passionate about movement.
 Each issue offers a sparking question, a short insight, and a quiet moment to carry into your week.
 It’s written to be read slowly—no links, no calls to action, just presence. → Learn more about Pause

 7 for Sunday